-We observe that the present timing annex (TA), by exploiting all existing concepts of the core, BA, CA of the AADL to express it, reduces to the specification of a synchronous design methodology for the AADL.
-It relies on a model of computation and communication (MoCC) of Polychrony, presented in Appendix 3, presented as a model of constrained automata.
+We observe that the present timing annex (TA), by exploiting all existing concepts of the core AADL, behavioral annex, and possibly some of the forthcoming constraint annex, mostly reduces to the specification of a synchronous, refinement-based, design methodology for the AADL.
+It relies on a model of computation and communication (MoCC) of Polychrony, presented in Appendix 3, presented as a model of constrained automata, currently under implementation.